IGoMorocco Sahara desert tour – part 2 is a continuations of Sahara desert tour.

 Once the complaining was over with, excitement started to filter through the group, with every mile covered the Sahara desert was getting closer.
 Just like the previous day the long drive was broken up with a couple of mini-tours.
 The first being a Berber village; was quite the education in Moroccan traditions, how they’re still upheld and how life in Morocco is so different outside of the Cities.
 The tour guide educated us on the importance of everybody from the nomads, the Berbers, to the people in the cities are to the fabric of Moroccan life.

-Whilst being shown around the village, we were welcomed into a local house, where we were also shown how hand-woven carpets are made, and transported to the cities like Marrakesh to be sold to tourists but the true purpose of this was a subtle sales pitch.
-Oh yes the old man in this little clay house came prepped with a Credit Card machine and tried to sell us some carpets.
+Whilst being shown around the village, we were welcomed into a local house, where we were also shown how hand-woven carpets are made and transported to the cities like Marrakesh to be sold to tourists but the true purpose of this was a subtle sales pitch.
+Oh yes, the old man in this little clay house came prepped with a Credit Card machine and tried to sell us some carpets.
 He even advised the carpets would be delivered by courier, more specifically by DHL.
 Let’s just say none of us took a bite and the friendly old man couldn’t wait to get us out of his house to bring in the next load of tourists.

-I have to be honest here, if there were less tourists, fewer vehicles lining the narrow fault, walking through the footholds of this limestone gorge would have felt far more impressive.
+I have to be honest here, if there were fewer tourists, fewer vehicles lining the narrow fault, walking through the footholds of this limestone gorge would have felt far more impressive.
 I don’t know it might be just me but whenever a space like this is crawling with tourists it just takes away some of the magic.
 However in saying that, as I stood in the footholds and looked up at the sheer size it did make me feel quite insignificant in the grand scale of things.

 Are we there yet?

 Finally after hours of driving through the barren lands. the Sahara desert dunes were on the horizon.
-The excitement built, the adrenaline started to pump as we pulled into one of the hotels, the realisation hit and a few even got giddy; we were about to go into the Sahara Desert.
+The excitement built, the adrenaline started to pump as we pulled into one of the hotels, the realization hit and a few even got giddy; we were about to go into the Sahara Desert.

 THE MAIN EVENT.